lblod/app-lokaal-mandatenbeheer/README.md

 We fetch the bestuurseenheden and bestuursorganen from Organisatie Portaal.
 To fetch this data we have a service `op-public-consumer`.
 Follow these steps to get all the data in your database.

-> Note that when using a database dumb this is probably already done
+> Note that when using a database dumb from one of our environments this is probably already done

 1. Start the stack without the `op-public-consumer` service
 2. Let the `migrations` run until they are done
-3. Start the `op-public-consumer` service.This will take around 10 minutes to consume the data.
+3. Start the `op-public-consumer` service.This will take around 10 minutes to consume the data
-4. They application should be good to go
+4. After the consuming is done the application should be good to go

 ## Additional notes